JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 - Using abstractions to manage attention
 - Using the prompt (or output or output as prompt) as working memory

+Idea from Dr. Fisher:

+- Using an algorithm to do prompt engineering for experience management ala *Interactive Narrative:
+An Intelligent Systems Approach*

+This can be seen as a specific type of executive function in which the objective is more abstract and dynamic.

 ## Developing My Thesis Topic: Executive function, abstractions, and working memory in language models

+Consider this as a nugget: the need for language model control systems

 ### ICL Prompts and output as working memory